 The carbide industry was finally discontinued in the early 1970s.
 On 14 September 1972, carbide was manufactured for the last time in Visp (and in all of Switzerland) bringing nearly 75 years of industrial history to an end.
 Today, in the rocky soil of one of the quarries where quartz was once mined for its production, grape vines grow and a Lonza pinot noir is made.

+Modern branding was also coming to the Swiss valleys.
+In 1970, Lonza retired its famous lynx symbol which had featured on its products for many decades.
 The lynx is native to the Lötschental region and the name of the River Lonza (from which the company takes its name) corresponds to this Celtic word for lynx.
-Despite this rich history, the world was changing and so the “Lonza lynx” was replaced by a word mark, which formed a precursor to the iconic word emblem used today.
+Despite this rich history, the world was changing and so the “Lonza lynx” was replaced by a word mark, which formed a precursor to the iconic word mark that is still used today.

 A further development which seemed minor at the time would carry huge future impacts for Lonza.
 In the 1970s, the company Smith, Kline & French (now GlaxoSmithKline) developed a revolutionary drug that reduced stomach acid secretion.
 It helped peptic ulcers heal more easily, rendering the majority of stomach surgeries unnecessary.
 The drug was a huge global success, and the company could not keep up with demand in its own factories.